 As city approval is checkbox #1 at the state level, and now you’ve got it – it’s time to move on to your State Application.
 Wisely, the state’s system leaves all the political judgement local, where the heat is the most intense, focusing instead on compliance issues.
 You should not expect many surprises at the state level but you have to have your act together.
 The time to get your Annual License will largely depend on how well put together and professional your application appears.

 At BeGreenLegal, we prepare local applications to the specifications of the state making sure that you’re covered and your ROI is maximized once you’re approved regardless of the city’s stated requirements.

 Finally, the Fun Stuff

-Know that you’ve got the right to do business, now you can turn towards the fun stuff that drew you to this opportunity in the first place.
+Now that you’ve earned the right to do business you can finally turn towards the fun stuff that likely drew you to this opportunity in the first place.
 If the city didn’t already make you do the build out, you get to choose the finishes, design some custom cabinetry and align yourself with Brands and product suppliers via licensed Distributors.
 You may also want to develop some “house brands” via white label deals with manufacturers.